Four people seriously hurt in Ottawa Centretown balcony collapse

 "Upon arrival, firefighters worked to secure the scene and fall hazards," said Ottawa fire in a media release.

-Ottawa paramedics tell CTV News Ottawa four people, all in their 20s, were transported to hospital with serious but non-life threatening injuries.
+Paramedics said they assessed seven people on the scene.
+Four people, all in their 20s, were taken to hospital with serious but non-life threatening injuries.

 Photos showed the left side of the second floor balcony hanging from the building after the collapse, while the first floor balcony was no longer attached to the building.
 The collapsed balcony was removed from the building shortly before 11 p.m.